 9. Where Do Black Spider Monkeys Live – Black Spider Monkey Habitat

-- Black spider monkeys are found in the eastern South America (north regions of the Amazon River) and Central America.
+- Black spider monkeys are found in eastern South America (north regions of the Amazon River) and Central America.

 - Their habitat range covers regions in northern Brazil, Suriname, Venezuela, Guyana, and French Guiana.